jennlangley/mf703-project/README.md

-# Credit-Driven Portfolio Optimization with MPT, LSTM, and GRU
+# Portfolio Optimization with MPT, LSTM, and GRU

 This project implements a hybrid approach to portfolio optimization using both Modern Portfolio Theory (MPT) and deep learning techniques (LSTM and GRU).
 It combines traditional Monte Carlo simulation for risk-return tradeoff with neural networks to adaptively rebalance portfolio weights based on time-series forecasting.